Master of Education in Curriculum and Instruction

 - Admissions Requirements: GRE exam not required

 Our MEd in Curriculum and Instruction degree develops practicing teachers’ ability to create and facilitate cross-disciplinary (transdisciplinary) learning experiences that emphasize critical thinking, problem-based learning within real-world contexts, collaboration, creativity, and personal expression.
-These advanced teaching skills are represented in learning standards in most states, including Pennsylvania, and are considered highly desirable for most school districts.
-In addition, this program focuses on equity-oriented teaching practices that will increase equity within K-12 schools across a number of contexts.
+These advanced teaching skills are represented in learning standards in most states, including Pennsylvania.
+Students’ experiences will be framed by equity-oriented teaching practices.

 Curriculum Overview - 30 credits